ChrissyBeans/ChrissyBeans/README.md

 <p align=center> .

-#### *<p align=center>* I genuinely cannot believe this needs explaining but for the love of fucking god don't make it weird if me and my friends are sitting together.
+#### *<p align=center>* I genuinely cannot believe this needs explaining but for the love of god don't make it weird if me and my friends are sitting together.
 Not everything needs to have a romantic connotation or reasoning you freak. /dir

 <p align=center> .